-- The Show me parameter can only be used to select the most similar locations, not the least similar.
+- You can only use the Show me parameter to select the most similar locations, not the least similar.

 How Find Similar Locations works

 To use Find Similar Locations, you provide the reference locations, the candidate search locations, and the fields representing the criteria you want to match.
-The layer you select for analysis should contain your reference or benchmark locations.
-For example, your reference locations might be a layer containing your top performing stores or the villages hardest hit by a disease.
+The layer you select for analysis must contain your reference or benchmark locations.
+For example, your reference locations can be a layer containing your top performing stores or the villages hardest hit by a disease.
 You then specify the layer containing your candidate search locations.
-This might be all of your stores or all other villages.
+This can be all of your stores or all other villages.
 Finally, you identify one or more fields to use for measuring similarity.
-Find Similar Locations will then rank all of the candidate search locations by how closely they match your reference locations across all of the fields you have selected.
+Find Similar Locations then ranks all of the candidate search locations by how closely they match your reference locations across all of the fields you have selected.

 In other cases, you will have separate reference and candidate search layers.
 You may have a stores layer that includes your top performer with fields describing the store customer base (fields such as median income and marital status for example) and a second layer of candidate parcels from which you will determine the best location to build a new store.
 In this case, if the reference locations layer includes more than just your reference locations, you must first identify the reference locations using one of the selection tools described above.
 If your layer only includes your reference locations (your top performing store, for example), you do not need to make a selection.
 You would specify your parcels layer for the candidate search locations (parameter two).
 If both the parcels and your top performing store have fields describing the customer base, you can run Find Similar Locations to identify candidate parcels with demographic characteristics most like the customers for your best performing store.
 If your candidate parcels do not have demographic data, consider using the Enrich Layer tool to obtain data for your analysis.

-If there is more than one reference location, similarity will be based on averages for the fields you specify.
-For example, if there are two reference locations and you are interested in matching population, the tool will look for candidate search locations with populations that are most like the average population for both reference locations.
-If the values for the reference locations are 100 and 102, for example, the tool will look for candidate search locations with populations near 101.
+If there is more than one reference location, similarity is based on averages for the fields you specify.
+For example, if there are two reference locations and you are interested in matching population, the tool looks for candidate search locations with populations that are most like the average population for both reference locations.
+If the values for the reference locations are 100 and 102, for example, the tool looks for candidate search locations with populations near 101.
 Consequently, you will want to select fields for the reference locations fields that have similar values.
-If, for example, the population values for one reference location is 100 and the other is 100,000, the tool will look for candidate search locations with population values near the average of those two values: 50,050.
+If, for example, the population values for one reference location is 100 and the other is 100,000, the tool looks for candidate search locations with population values near the average of those two values: 50,050.
 Notice that this averaged value is nothing like the population for either of the reference locations.

-Use Find Similar Locations to measures the similarity of locations in a candidate and reference layer.
+Use Find Similar Locations to measure the similarity of locations in a candidate and reference layer.
 Other tools may be useful in solving similar but slightly different problems.

 If you are trying to select existing locations with a query, use the Find Existing Locations tool.